akurafater/Markdown-Website/index.md

 - **[Advanced Python Programming](advanced-python-programming.md)**: Dive into Python’s advanced features and libraries to build more powerful programs.
 - **[UI/UX Design Principles](ui-ux-design.md)**: Master the art of designing intuitive user interfaces and crafting seamless user experiences.

 ---

-## Documentation

-For more in-depth guides and references, check out our [**Documentation**](./docs/documentation.md).
-It includes detailed information on the tools, resources, and techniques used in our tutorials.

----

-## Get Started

-Start your learning journey today by following the [**Getting Started Guide**](./docs/getting_started.md).
-This guide will help you set up the tools and resources you'll need for our tutorials.

----